cccbr/runningatower/content/docs/020-Communication/index.md

 ![t'Klockhuys, Dordrecht, Netherlands](dordrecht_350.JPG)

 Authority also means those owning and / or responsible for rings of bells in secular buildings – for example, the Local Authority for a municipal ring of bells, or a private owner.

+The legal term for this is "Controller of Premisses", it doesn’t matter who specifically, but this could be the PCC, Dean and Chapter, a charitable group, or an individual who is legally responsible for the building.
+Technically it is incumbent on the Controller of Premises to ensure all regulations are compiled with, but they should also support the ringers if things are not available.

 ## Faculties